by Will Grumke September 08, 2021 10 min read

 With a foam roller, you have to leave super painful areas alone or work on their sides since it’s difficult to adjust the pressure you use on the muscle groups.

-With massage guns, you can flip a switch and have it vibrate at a much lower frequency to compensate.
+With massage guns, you can simply flip a switch or push a button and have it vibrate at a much lower frequency to compensate.

 You can also kick up the speed of the massage and really dig into your muscles if you find a tight spot that isn’t very painful.